microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 #### <b> Enabling Model Caching via Runtime options using c++/python API's.</b>

-This flow can be enabled by setting the runtime config option 'cache_dir' specifying the path to dump and load the blobs (CPU, iGPU, dGPU) or cl_cache(iGPU, dGPU) while using the c++/python API'S.
+This flow can be enabled by setting the runtime config option 'cache_dir' specifying the path to dump and load the blobs (CPU, NPU, iGPU, dGPU) or cl_cache(iGPU, dGPU) while using the c++/python API'S.

 Refer to [Configuration Options](#configuration-options) for more information about using these runtime options.

 ### Support for INT8 Quantized models

-Int8 models are supported on CPU, GPU and NPU
+Int8 models are supported on CPU, GPU and NPU.

 ### Support for Weights saved in external files